Collider Prospects for the Neutrino Magnetic Moment Portal: Introduction

 \section{Introduction}

 Sterile neutrinos are a well-motivated extension of the Standard Model (SM) that can explain nonzero neutrino masses via the seesaw mechanism \cite{Minkowski,GellMann:1980vs,Yanagida:1979as,Goran} and the baryon asymmetry of the Universe through leptogenesis \cite{Fukugita:1986hr,Akhmedov:1998qx}.
 In standard scenarios, sterile neutrinos interact with the SM only through mixing, which poses significant challenges to their discovery prospects in the viable parameter space for the low-scale seesaw \cite{Bolton:2019pcu,Atre:2009rg,deGouvea:2015euy}.
 However, the discovery potential improves if sterile neutrinos have additional types of interaction, with the gauge-invariant neutrino magnetic moment portal being particularly appealing.
-Namely, since neutrinos in the SM possess a nonzero magnetic moment \cite{Fujikawa:1980yx, Lee:1977tib, Petcov:1976ff, Pal:1981rm}, it is expected that, if sterile neutrinos exist, an active-to-sterile neutrino transition magnetic moment arises.
 Such an interaction was comprehensively studied in the context of cosmological, astrophysical, and terrestrial probes; see \emph{e.g.} \cite{Magill:2018jla,Brdar:2020quo} and references therein.

 The constraints associated with terrestrial experiments have the smallest uncertainties, making these probes particularly robust.
 Among them, in the present work, we will focus on the energy frontier by studying collider prospects for the neutrino magnetic moment portal.
 Our primary focus will be on the proposed lepton colliders: CEPC, FCC-ee, CLIC, and the muon collider (MuC).
 We will examine a number of sterile neutrino production channels at these experiments, focusing on the parameter space where sterile neutrinos decay promptly, within the central detector.
 We will present expected sensitivity for several previously unexplored channels and discuss their dependence on center-of-mass energy and the lepton flavor interacting with the sterile neutrino.